siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 What if you someday want to move elsewhere?
 We would be sad to see you go, but the freedom to leave is perhaps the most essential piece of Komodo's design.
 In fact, [read our history](https://komodoplatform.com/komodo-platform-a-commitment-to-innovation/), and you'll discover that this freedom is the reason why our platform exists in the first place.

 Since your asset chain is a fully independent blockchain, there's no need go through the mess of manually transferring end-users' ERC20 tokens into a new blockchain or any other cumbersome departure.
-Just stop making payments for our services, and you and your end-users can head off into the great beyond.
+Just stop making payments for our security services, and you and your end-users can head off into the great beyond.

 ### Many More Advantages to Discover